How Athyna Makes Remote, Work

 Guiding principles

-Let’s start at the beginning with some of the general remote work principles we live by at Athyna.
-While we have mission, vision, values, and more, and we have a lot of guidelines in our internal wiki, what I am about to outline are not documented formally anywhere.
+Let’s start at the beginning with some general remote work principles we live by at Athyna.
+While we have a mission, vision, values, and more, and many guidelines in our internal wiki, what I am about to outline is not formally documented anywhere.
 I am somewhat free-styling the following points.
-Having said that, these are the things we (/ I) believe to be the keys to remote work.
+That said, these are the things we (/I) believe are the keys to remote work.

 Trust is given, not earned